An Image of the Lover Archetype

-- This archetype seeks pleasure, satisfaction and self-indulgence.
-At his core, the Lover is not interested in boundaries.
-One of his drives is to merge with others, to feel at one with them, as for example in the loss of self some people feel at the moment of orgasm.
+This archetype seeks pleasure, satisfaction and self-indulgence.
+At his core, the energy of the Lover is not interested in boundaries.
+One of the Lover’s drives is to merge with others, to feel at one with them, as for example in the loss of self some people feel at the moment of orgasm.

 However, the deeper the wound (roughly equivalent to how severe the deprivation of healthy relationship is after birth) the more the wound affects a man’s later behaviour.

 The pain of the Lover’s unmet needs for connection seem to be so great that as an adult we will do anything to soothe it or avoid feeling it, no matter how self-destructive: addictions to drink, drugs, sex, and love are the obvious coping strategies, but more subtle ways of being in the world like putting the needs of others first can also be seen as a way to avoid the pain of the loss of connection or as an attempt to get connection.

 This is especially true for men who cannot relate to a woman as a mature man, or who lose their sense of their own boundaries around women, or who regress to a child-like state in relationship with a woman.

 Since no child’s needs can be met 100% of the time, no matter how good the parenting we had, we are all inevitably wounded in this archetype to a greater or lesser degree.

 In response to any emotional wound, a man will put a particular kind of archetypal energy into shadow.
 In shadow, this energy does not go away.
 It may “inflate” or “deflate”, causing certain behaviours and causing a person to switch between two polarities of behaviour.
 When the wounding is around a man’s belief about his ability to love, the energy of the Lover archetype is put into shadow.

 Typical qualities of the inflated shadow lover